S3 Static Hosting Issues

 Amazon S3 Bucket Objects with Page Name and Page Name Folder

-- A HTTP Get produced a 200
+/projects(without trailing slash) returned the proper html because the objectprojectsexisted. - The HTTP Get produced a 200

 A static site URL without a trailing slash 200 clean